 - Self sacrifice

-- Celebration of the life during a funeral
+- Celebration of life during a funeral

-- Mercy and healing towards one’s enemies
+- Mercy toward and healing of one’s enemies

 Actions/ideas that displease Aranayan (and may result in the loss of magical abilities):